roundedrectangle/roundedrectangle.github.io/_posts/2024-10-12-sailfishos-dpi-bypass.md

    4. Remove `byedpi.service` file
 6. Remove ByeDPI binary.
 In terminal: `devel-su rm -f /usr/local/bin/ciadpi`
 7. Done!
 ByeDPI or Privoxy is no longer running in the background.

+## Troubleshooting

+You might need to update the browser to gecko 91.
+Without this Discord login refused to open for me (proxy worked fine on other blocked services).

+If your battery life got worse, then wait for me to release zapret tutorial.
+Once it will be released, uninstall ByeDPI using instructions above and install zapret.